holyhao/Baidu-Dogs/README.md

-# Fine-grained Dog Classification competition held by Baidu
+# Fine-grained Dog Classification competition
 - This is a dog classification competition held by Baidu.
 Further information at http://js.baidu.com/

 ## Framework